 - If I don’t know much about a topic I know how to find out more.

-Look out for information about which causes our Y4 and Y5 classes are tackling this year.
-They will be continuing projects that were started before school closed due to Covid-19.
+Look out for information about which causes our Y3 and Y5 classes will be supporting this year.